zulfikharali650/mlproject/README.md

 4. [DVC](https://dvc.org/)  --> the data files are stored in my local drive.
 5. [AWS](https://aws.amazon.com/)  --> This has not been properly setup yet.

-## Machine Learning Projects Life Cycle
+## Machine Learning Project Life Cycle

 - Understanding the Problem Statement
 - Data Collection